cloudera/impala-udf-samples/README.md

 To get started:

-1. Install the impala udf development package: <http://archive.cloudera.com/cdh5/>
+1. Install the impala udf development package for your distribution and Impala version, generally called impala-udf-devel or impala-udf-dev.
+This package is available in the various Cloudera package repositories under: <http://archive.cloudera.com/cdh5/>
+   for CDH5 and <http://archive.cloudera.com/cdh6/> for CDH6.
 2. cmake .
 3. make